bthapa94/Research_Sentiment/README.md

 **Both sets combined to make a master list, they have equal distribution**

-**ap.xlsx** has two sheets, that encapsulates 'Fundamentals' and 'Analysts' of the company.
+**ap.xlsx** has two sheets that encapsulate the 'Fundamentals' and 'Analysts' attributes of the companyies.